mit-pathfinders/mit-pathfinders/README.md

 # Pathfinders Website

-This repo has the source code for the pathfinders.pandemic.mit.edu website.
+This repo has the source code for the pathfinders.mit.edu website.